-On Saturday 26 September 2020, the cryptocurrency exchange KuCoin was hacked, and a number of ERC-20 tokens were appropriated, including PMGT.
+On Friday 25 September 2020, the cryptocurrency exchange KuCoin was reportedly hacked, and several ERC-20 tokens were stolen, including 301 PMGT.
 Here's what we've done to protect the contract:

 Before we were even notified about the incident from KuCoin, the InfiniGold security team had immediately dispatched to track the stolen PMGT and actively monitored the token's movements, freezing any PMGT in the Ethereum address associated with the stolen funds (Hacker's Ethereum address 0xeb31973e0febf3e3d7058234a5ebbae1ab4b8c23).

 Since the hack, KuCoin has purportedly recovered the majority of funds and tracked down the hacking suspects via collaboration with law enforcement.
 However, despite InfiniGold requesting official documentation to support these claims, Kucoin has failed to adequately respond in a timely manner.

 Concurrently, we have been developing concepts within our smart contract to make our tokens theft-proof.
 While the solution is not implemented yet, we have elected to facilitate a resolution manually, by instigating a smart contract update that allowed a token transfer, effectively reversing the transactions, and securing the appropriated PGMT from token holders.